ansarilaith/laith-taha/EZIoT_SDK/README.md

 'size':8192
 }`

-- rows: an INTEGER. current rows in data.
+- rows: an INTEGER. current number of rows in the data.
-- min_-max_rowid: INTEGERs. the current lowest and highest rowids in the data.
+- min/max_rowid: INTEGER. the current lowest/highest rowid in the data.
 - max_rows: an INTEGER. the maximum rows a user can add before the oldest rows begin to be removed from the stack.
 - max_rate: an INTEGER. the target maximum request rate per second for the given user.
 - email: a STRING. the email address associated with the data account.